Horse trekking tours Mongolia

 Pujee says that ‘Tsagaan Sar is the first day of spring and the last day of winter.
 It is a very special holiday for Mongolians – our national holiday that we have been celebrating for many hundreds of years.
 The best thing about Tsagaan Sar is that it provides a good opportunity to do something with and be together with our families.
 Before Tsagaan Sar we have to clean all things including our home, clothes and our mind.
 We have to make boov (traditional Mongolian bread – basically biscuits made of flour) – and dumplings.
 We make these together as friends and family.
 Each family member has an important task to do something.
 For example, some people prepare the flour, other the dumplings and often the children count how many dumplings they made etc. Tsagaan Sar allows Mongolian people to spend a lot of time with their family.’

-If you’re interested in experiencing Tsagaan Sar with Eternal Landscapes you’ll find more details here – https://www.eternal-landscapes.co.uk/tsagaan-sar-mongolia-small-group-winter-trip/ and also on our winter tours page – https://www.eternal-landscapes.co.uk/mongolia-tours/mongolia-winter-tours/.
+If you’re interested in experiencing the Tsagaan Sar festivities with Eternal Landscapes, you can discover more details on our website.
+Visit https://www.eternal-landscapes.co.uk/tsagaan-sar-mongolia-small-group-winter-trip/ for specific information about our Tsagaan Sar tour, or explore our winter tours page at https://www.eternal-landscapes.co.uk/mongolia-tours/mongolia-winter-tours/.
 We look forward to welcoming you.
-And as we say in Mongolia during Tsagaan Sar – ‘sar shinedee saikhan shineleerei.’
+And as we say in Mongolia during Tsagaan Sar – ‘sar shinedee saikhan shineleerei’ meaning ‘may the new year bring you happiness and prosperity.’

 Jess @ Eternal Landscapes